 - 1. Any breach in professionalism renders a student ineligible for honors - 2.
-Any assignment submitted late, or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
+Any assignment submitted late (without permission) or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
 Failure to document timely and accurate work hours renders a student ineligible for honors - 4.
 Clinical performance and content knowledge must be exemplary to be considered for honors or high pass - 5.
 End of clerkship NBME examination must be at the - a.
 75th percentile or higher to be eligible for Honors consideration - b.
 60th percentile or higher to be eligible for High Pass consideration - c.
 10th percentile or higher to Pass - 6.
 Active participation in weekly Clerkship Director meetings (pass/fail) - 7.
 Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 8.
 Satisfactory documentation of at least 110 patient encounters in ETS (pass/fail) - 9.
-Satisfactory documentation of all required problems (GI, non-GI, oncology) as indicated in the assist or perform level of participation in ETS (pass/fail) - 10.
-Satisfactory documentation of all required procedures (major surgery, general surgery, wound repair, airway management, Foley catheterization) as indicated in the assist or perform level of participation in ETS (pass/fail) - 11.
-Satisfactory documentation of at least 3 comprehensive surgical patients in ETS (pass/fail)

-- 12. Satisfactory completion and timely submission/upload of the Evidence-based Controversies in Surgery paper in Student Academics (pass/fail) - 13.
-Satisfactory completion and documentation of six (6) required Aquifer WISE-MD cases (pass/fail)
+Satisfactory documentation of all required problems at the indicated level of participation and location of service in ETS (pass/fail) - 10.
+Satisfactory documentation of all required procedures at the indicated level of participation and location of service in ETS (pass/fail) - 11.
+Satisfactory completion and timely submission/upload of required assignment #1 "Evidence-based Controversies in Surgery" by uploading paper to "Project Documents" in Student Academics (pass/fail) - 12.
+Satisfactory documentation of required assignment #2 at least 3 comprehensive surgical patients by recording as an Educational Activity in ETS (pass/fail) - 13.
+Satisfactory completion and documentation of required assignment #3 Aquifer WISE-Surgery 22 cases (pass/fail)